lady-h-world/My_Garden/reading_pages/YinYang/ts4.md

 ### About the Data

 Have you ever wonder where do we store so many sprouts for garden visitors?
-We have a giant green warehouse, which contains thousands of rooms to grow sprouts!
-In order to maintain a healthy growing environment, every room of the green warehouse is monitored all the time.
+We have a giant green warehouse, which contains thousands of green rooms to grow sprouts!
+In order to maintain a healthy growing environment, every green room is monitored all the time.
 One of the monitoring metric is "occupancy", by checking the temperature, humidity, light, CO2 and humidity ratio, we can forecast whether a room has enough occupacy for new sprouts.

-Here's the data sample of 1 room's data:
+Here's the data sample of 1 green room's data:

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/multi_ts_sample.png" width="590" height="163" />